spankyed/Vishva/README.md

 ⋅⋅⋅But lets say your famous,  with an audience that wants to talk to you and find out what your up to.
 How many do you think you could meaningfully engage with, given any reasonable amount of time?

+#### Where are key features?
 The framework begs to be extended and can benefit from the addition of more advanced features.
 Currently, the framework provides:
+* Web Application to recieve user input and display response from Watson
 * External API Integrations, triggerable through chat bot conversation
 * Private data storage (easily manage private data for Watson Conversation without sending it to the cloud)
 * Conversation and Context management is front-end agnostic; easily extend to other Front-Ends (Slack, Facebook Messenger)